Piersonally/SamPierson/README.md

   3. Pass no more than four parameters into a method
   4. Rails controller actions can only instantiate one object
   5. You can pass only one instance variable to a view
+* Use Form Objects for all non-trivial forms.
 * Screenshot every page in integration tests.
 This allows for rapid scanning for problems when sweeping CSS changes are made.
 The goal is to to eventually compile these images into a single PDF.
 If you know how to automatically do